2 federal officers fired shots during encounter that killed Alex Pretti, DHS tells Congress

 The Associated Press left messages Tuesday with ICE and a DHS spokesperson seeking a response.

-Catalini reported from Trenton, New Jersey.
+Catalini reported from Trenton, New Jersey and Karnowski from Minneapolis.
 Associated Press writer Tim Sullivan in Minneapolis contributed to this report.